Godrej Consumer Products Ltd in demand

-The benchmark October futures contract for the stock is quoting at Rs 722.3, up 2.42% on the day.
-Godrej Consumer Products Ltd is up 4.76% in last one year as compared to a 2.26% fall in NIFTY and a 3.93% fall in the Nifty FMCG index.
+The benchmark October futures contract for the stock is quoting at Rs 745, up 0.92% on the day.
+Godrej Consumer Products Ltd is up 10.86% in last one year as compared to a 3.32% gain in NIFTY and a 0.54% gain in the Nifty FMCG index.

 Powered by Capital Market - Live News